Canon 1D C vs Sony HX95

 Studio photographers will appreciate that the Canon 1D C (unlike the HX95) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The HX95 is a recent model that features in the current product line-up of Sony.
-In contrast, the 1DC has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 1DC has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the 1DC from Canon.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 1DC and HX95 can be found, respectively, in the Canon 1D C Manual (free pdf) or the online Sony HX95 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D C and the Sony HX95?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.